keikonakata/keikonakata.github.io/distributed.md

   - manages leases, frees unused chunks and copy/move chunks
   - All operations on master are logged and persisted on the disk, with periodic checkpoints stored in a B-tree.
   - Master assigns a globally unique 64-bit number to each chunk, when it is created.
+  - Master periodically communicate with all chunkservers via heartbeat messages

 GFS clients interact with master for metadata-related operations.
 They interacts directly with chunkservers for file data.
 (All reads and writes go directly to chunkservers.)

+Large chunk size, default 64MB, in comparison to Linux ext4 block sizes, typically 4KB and up to 1MB.
+Large chunk makes it feasible to keep a TCP connection open to a chunkserver for an extended time.
+(Why?)

+Reading files: contact the master, get the metadata, including the locations of chunks, contact any available chunkserver.

+Writing
+- Master grants a chunk lease to one of the replicas.
+This replica will be the primary chunk server, which can request lease extensions if needed.
+Master increases the chunk version number and informs replicas.

+Write in two phases.
+- Phase 1: A client is given a list of replicas and it identifies the primary and secondaries.
+The client writes to the closest replica chunkserver, which further forwards the data to anothe replica chunkserver,....
+Maximize bandwidth via pipelining.
+Chunkservers store the received data in a cache.
+Order does not matter at the phase 1.

+- Phase 2: The client waits for replicas to acknowledge receiving the data, then sends a write request to the primary, identifying the data that was sent.
+The primary is responsible for serialisation of writes.
+It assigns consecutive serial numbers to all write it has received.
+Applies write in the serial number order and forwards write requests in order to secondaries.
+Once all acknowledgements have been received, the primary acknowledges the client.
+At the phase 2, locking is used and order is maintained.

+Chunk version numbers are used to detect if any replica has stale data (was not updated because it was down.)

+GFS has no per-directory data structure like most file systems.
+Namespace is a single lookup table, mapping pathnames to metadata.

 ###### References